 “Out of the fullness of love?”

 The Brahms.
 The Alto Rhapsody she never got to perform.
 She thought of Mr. Welty.
 All those months of rehearsal, and then he was gone.
 She controlled her memories of Mr. Welty with discipline, remembering him only in connection with the music.
 Her ritual, when she was truly alone, was to sing as he had taught her, as if she were performing, as if he had not destroyed her life.

 Her notes were sure and full, her voice like an organ pipe viola.
-She felt especially good here, her voice echoing, then escaping into the stillness—as if she could feel through the gathering darkness the shape and the distance of the silence around her by touching it with her voice.
+She felt especially good here, her voice echoing, then escaping into the stillness—as if she could feel through her closed eyes the shape of the silence around her by touching it with her voice.

 She could see Mr. Welty leading the boys of the choir as she soared with the chorus that followed.

-As the sunset died she turned her attention to the town below.
-Its lights wavered through the heat like reflections in deep, rippled water.
-Behind the town the sharp daylight clarity of the mountains along the horizon had become an indistinct mass of indigo below a jagged line of blood that faded beneath the opening sky to starry darkness at its ends.
+As the sunset died, she turned her attention to the town below, lights wavering through the heat like reflections in deep, rippled water.
+Beyond the glimmer, the sharp daylight clarity of the mountains along the horizon had become an indistinct mass of indigo, the last trace of day a jagged line of blood that faded at its ends to starry darkness.

 The best part of the sunset was over by the time Ray geared his rig to the top of the last hill.
 He was disappointed, but he’d scared himself twice in the last hour shaking off sleep, so seeing Barstow in the distance was better than a sunset.
 He clutched up a notch for the compression run down Interstate 40 into town.

 Minutes later a sudden echo from a road cut amplified the machine-gunning of the jake brake, startling Ray out of another dangerous lull.
 He thought about the useless hitchhikers asleep in his bunk.